 Professor Dan Bergstralh and his research group study how single-cell behaviors, including division and cell-cell adhesion, are coordinated to build and maintain biological tissues.
 The lab uses high-resolution live-imaging to address this set of problems, and employs a range of biological systems that includes fruit flies (Drosophila melanogaster) and three-dimensional cultured tissue models.
 Professor Bergstralh’s lab is located in the Biology Department.

-The following research programs in biological physics are currently accessible through Rochester's Department of Physics and Astronomy.
 Professor Thomas Foster works on fundamental problems of photodynamic therapy.
-In this technique, radiation and chemicals act locally with the help of oxygen to destroy cancerous cells.
-Foster studies the process at the molecular interaction stage and has made important advances in the quantitative aspects of this therapy.
+In this technique, radiation and chemical act locally with the help of oxygen to destroy cancerous cells.
+He studies this process at the molecular interaction stage and has made important advances in the quantitative aspects of this therapy.

-Both Professor Foster's and Professor Zhong’s laboratories are in the University’s Strong Memorial Medical Center.
+Both Professor Foster and Zhong’s laboratories are in the University’s Strong Memorial Medical Center.

-Professor Louis Rothberg's group works on biomolecular sensing and develops new assays that are useful for clinical and research applications.
+Professor Louis Rothberg works on biomolecular sensing and develops new assays that are useful for clinical and research applications.
 These are based on optical or electrical detection of small quantities of unmodified oligonucleotides or important proteins, and are carried out in collaboration with researchers at the Medical Center.

 The department also participates in the MD/PhD program at the University, enabling particularly well prepared students the opportunity to work simultaneously toward the MD degree and the PhD degree in physics.